EXPLAINER: Favre, other sports figures in welfare fraud case - KTVZ

 AP Sports Writer

 Mississippi’s largest public corruption case in state history involves tens of millions of misspent dollars earmarked for needy families.
 The civil lawsuit involves a number of sports figures with ties to the state, including NFL great Brett Favre and a famous former pro wrestler.
-Here are the sports figures named in the May 9 lawsuit, as well as the details from that suit, their responses if available and whether they’ve been charged.
+The former head of the state’s Department of Human Services is at the center.
+John Davis pleaded guilty on Sept.
+22 to federal counts of conspiracy and theft and state counts of conspiracy and fraud against the government.